Mineralisolierte Hochtemperatur Thermoelemente bis 2500°C

 When selecting the right sheath material for thermocouples for the high temperature range, it should be noted that some sheath materials are flexible and bendable in their design, while others can only be used in a rigid design.
-We will be happy to help you develop a solution for your application.
+We would be happy to help you develop a solution for your application.

 Jacket materialApplication temperature rangeMinimum bending radiusAreas of application